JeremyTechDev/tsseract/README.md

   npm run server
   ```

-- Or you can start both in development:
+- Or you can start both in development mode:

   ```
-  npm run dev
+  npm run dev:server
   ```

 You should get some of the following logs on the console:

 ```
-🚀 Running server on port 8080...
+🚀 Server running on port 8080...
 📡 Connected to MongoDB...
 ```